BinChang/hf-daily-paper-scraper/README.md

 # Hugging Face Daily Papers Scraper

 A Python script to scrape and collect papers from [Hugging Face's Daily Papers](https://huggingface.co/papers) page.
-The scraper extracts comprehensive information about each paper and saves it in JSON format.
+The scraper extracts comprehensive information about each paper, downloads PDFs, and organizes them by date.

 ## Features

-- Scrape papers for any specific date
+- Scrape papers for a single date or date range
 - Extract detailed paper information:
   - Title
   - Landing page URL